 If you live in an Earthquake prone region, you know the lingering fear, that the “big one” could happen at any time with little to no warning.
 The best course of action is to have a plan in place to protect your pet when the time arises.
-When it comes to making that plan, we have some important tips to provide safety in the time of need for you and your four-legged friend.
+When it comes to making that plan, read on to learn how to keep pets safe in an earthquake.

 Pack the Essentials

 Having an emergency kit with essentials is necessary when planning for any natural disaster or emergency situation, especially for an earthquake.
 The pet emergency kit should include ample food, water, medications, and records.
 Also, it is important the number of emergency kits you have with your belonging’s.
 Since the earthquake activity can be unpredictable, it is important to have multiple “go-bags” and emergency kits.
 In addition, plan to have enough emergency provisions anywhere you may be when a disaster strikes, such as at your home, work, and in your car.
 You never know where you will be when it strikes, so it pays to be prepared.

 Developing a safety plan that includes your entire family is invaluable, especially when you are dealing with disasters as unpredictable as an earthquake.
 Before the big one, a small one hits.
 “You should secure objects in your home (particularly those that are tall and heavy) so that they are less likely to fall/move during an earthquake.
 Also, use this time to determine where would be the safest place to take cover during an earthquake in each room of your house.
 Practice ‘Drop, Cover, then Hold On’,” states on-site Trupanion veterinarian Dr. Sarah Nold.